ModPageSpeed vs Cloudflare APO

 | Platform | WordPress, ASP.NET, generic — nginx/Apache/IIS | WordPress only (via the Cloudflare for WordPress plugin) |

-| Pricing model | Per-server subscription | Cloudflare plan + APO add-on (see vendor) |
+| Pricing model | Per-site subscription (Business covers unlimited servers) | Cloudflare plan + APO add-on (see vendor) |

-| Image optimization | WebP, AVIF, responsive variants — at origin | Cloudflare Polish / Mirage / Image Resizing (separate add-ons) |
+| Image optimization | WebP + responsive variants at origin (1.15 + 2.0); AVIF in 2.0 | Cloudflare Polish / Mirage / Image Resizing (separate add-ons) |

-| Critical CSS injection | Yes | No equivalent feature |
+| Critical CSS injection | No equivalent feature | |

-| JS / CSS minification | Yes | Yes (Cloudflare-wide Auto Minify) |
+| JS / CSS minification | No — Auto Minify retired Aug 2024; minify at build time | |

 | HTML rewriting | Yes — at the origin response | Cached HTML served from edge |